-ITHACA, N.Y. – When traditional treatments for atrial fibrillation (AF) fail, a new procedure offered by cardiologists at the Cornell University College of Veterinary Medicine, provides an alternative way to reset the quivering heart of a horse back to its normal heartbeat: transvenous electrical cardioversion (TVEC).
+ITHACA, N.Y. – When traditional treatments for Atrial Fibrillation (AF) fail, a new procedure offered by cardiologists at the Cornell University College of Veterinary Medicine, provide an alternative way to reset the quivering heart of a horse back to its normal heartbeat: Transvenous Electrical Cardioversion (TVEC).

 “I’m very excited to be able to offer this procedure,” said Dr. Bruce Kornreich, associate director of the Feline Health Center and staff cardiologist.
 “AF is a very common condition in horses that we’re often asked to diagnose and treat.
 This is another tool in our toolbox to convert these patients back to a normal heart rhythm.”
 TVEC, which involves placing electrodes in the heart to reset its rhythm with an electric shock, was offered by the Cornell University Equine Hospital until about five years ago when the hospital could no longer purchase catheters needed for the procedure.
 Recently, the catheters came back onto the market.